onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-4/README.md

 Run the Job by executing a command like this:
 <code>$ kubectl apply -f sdc-stage-libs-job.yaml</code>

+Tail the log of the Job's Pod to see download progress:

+<code>$ kubectl logs -f sdc-stage-libs-job-4xtln</code>

 Make sure the Job completes successfully:

      $ kubectl get jobs